Non-parametric Causal Inference in Dynamic Thresholding Designs: Estimation and Inference via Local Linear Regression

-The expression for the causal parameter $\tauRD$ given in \cref{coro:mpe_dynamic} is explicit---but at first glance may appear unwieldy to operationalize because of its dependence on the growing-dimensional state $S_{i,t}$.
-Perhaps surprisingly, however, it turns out that the quantity $\tauRD$ can be estimated using a carefully designed local linear regression procedure.
-Although we here consider sharp thresholding designs our estimator has a ratio form typically associated with fuzzy RD designs \citep{IL2008review}.
-The ratio form is explained by the fact that, in the dynamic design, there is some uncertainty on how moving $c$ will affect the treatment frequency (since we may not get to observe realizations of $Z_{i,t}$ for $t \geq 1$ for counterfactual thresholding policies); and, as argued in \citet{sun2021treatment}, cost-benefit analyses under cost uncertainty induce statistical structure resembling that encountered in instrumental-variable analyses.
+The expression for the causal parameter $\tauRD$ given in \eqref{eq:tauRD} is explicit---but at first glance may appear unwieldy to operationalize because of its dependence on the growing-dimensional state $S_{i,t}$.
+Perhaps surprisingly, however, it turns out that the quantity $\tauRD$ can be estimated using a carefully designed local linear regression procedure; this section details how.

-\cref{coro:mpe_dynamic} provides a unified characterization of the dynamic marginal policy effect across both finite and infinite horizons.
-Our estimation and inference procedures, however, will differ slightly between these two cases.
-The key difference lies in how one can approximate the $Q$-functions: In finite-horizon settings, we can directly use the cumulative discounted sum of rewards observed from time $t$ onward, whereas infinite-horizon problems demand separate attention to the fact that the observed trajectories in any real-world data are necessarily truncated.
-We first present results for the finite-horizon case.